SpaceVim/SpaceVim/README.md

 ## Support SpaceVim

-This project exists thanks to all the people who [contributed](CONTRIBUTING.md), We are thankful for any contributions from the community.
+This project wouldn't exist without all the people who [contributed](CONTRIBUTING.md), We are thankful for any contributions from the community.

 <a href="https://github.com/SpaceVim/SpaceVim/graphs/contributors"><img src="https://opencollective.com/spacevim/contributors.svg?width=890&button=false" /></a>

-The best way to support SpaceVim is to contribute to it either by reporting bugs.
-Helping the community on the [Gitter Chat](https://gitter.im/SpaceVim/SpaceVim) or sending pull requests.
+The best way to support SpaceVim is to contribute to it either by reporting bugs, helping the community on the [Gitter Chat](https://gitter.im/SpaceVim/SpaceVim), or sending pull requests.

 For more information please check our [development guidelines](https://spacevim.org/development/).